BrandenStoberReal/CareerCanvas/TEMPLATES.md

 ```
 Where `macro_name` is the name of the macro.
 The macro names should be `unique`.
 For macros that are used to replace list information, see the [dynamic macros](#dynamic-macro-implementation) section below.

+There are two types of macro types: `static` and `dynamic`.
+A `static macro` is a macro that will be replaced with a `static value`.
+For example, the `{{fullName}}` macro will be replaced with the full name of the resume's owner. `These macros can be defined anywhere in the document without issue`.
+A `dynamic macro` is a macro that will be replaced with a `dynamic value`.
+For example, the `{{jobTitle}}` macro's parent element will be duplicated for every job in the users work history. `The parent elements of these macros require special element IDs`.
+Read the section on [dynamic macros](#dynamic-macro-implementation) further in this document for details.

-These can be defined anywhere in the document.
+Static macros can be defined anywhere in the document.
 For example, the following is a valid macro:
 ```html
 <p>{{fullName}}</p>
 ```
 This will be replaced with the full name of the resume's owner.

-These macros can also be defined anywhere in the HTML element.
-For example, the following is a valid, albeit useless macro:
+Both macro types can also be defined anywhere in the HTML element.
+For example, the following is a valid, albeit useless, macro:
 ```html
 <div class="resume">
     <h1 class="{{fullName}}">{{homeAddress}}</h1>